The Lonely Monks Trappist Beer Tour

 Beer is one of the few indulgences monks are permitted, and thus one of the reasons they know how to brew special beers so incredibly well.
 On this very ambitious tour we will visit eight Trappist abbeys that brew beer (six in Belgium and two just across the border in the Netherlands) and sample their beers.
 While the theme of this tour will be Trappist ales, you will experience many other styles, too.

 The designation of “Trappist” is a legal one and encompasses a range of styles rather than a single distinct one.
-The eight Trappist beers are Westmalle, Westvleteren, Orval, Chimay, Rochefort, Achel, LaTrappe and Zundert.
-Other breweries we will visit include Halve Maan and De Struise Taproom/bottle shop in Bruges.
+The eight Trappist breweries on this tour are Westmalle, Westvleteren, Orval, Chimay, Rochefort, Achel, LaTrappe and Zundert.
+Other breweries we will visit include Halve Maan, Bourgogne des Flandres and De Struise Taproom/bottle shop in Bruges.
 You’ll experience the four corners of Belgium as we traverse the country to visit these abbeys, from the bucolic farmlands of West Flanders to the pristine Ardennes Mountains of Wallonia, to the beautiful countryside of the northern Limburg Province and the Netherlands.
 As with all our tours, fine cuisine, inviting hotels, camaraderie will be front-and-center, along with sightseeing, shopping and plenty of free time to unwind, explore and discover the beauty of Belgium.

-Also, the abbey interiors are typically cloistered and off limits to visitors.
-Many of the Trappist breweries are also off limits to the public, but BBM! does have a few connections that may make visiting some places generally not accessible to the public available to us.
-Often we will not know until we arrive, or shortly before, just what will be possible, thus we cannot make promises.
-It depends on several variables, including the schedules of the brewers and monks, days they are open, and the general willingness of the abbey to make special exceptions to allow visitors.
-What we will do is experience the terrior and see at least the exteriors of the Trappist abbeys and breweries, and get to visit the official and unofficial brewery taps to sample the beers fresh from the brewery.
+Note, most of the abbey interiors are typically cloistered and off limits to visitors.
+Many of the Trappist breweries are also off limits to the public, but BBM! does have a few connections that may make visiting some places generally not accessible to the public available to us, such as at Orval.
+What we will do is experience the terroir and see at least the exteriors of the Trappist abbeys and breweries, and get to visit the official and unofficial brewery taps to sample the beers fresh from the brewery.

 Plans call for overnights in Brussels, Bruges, Mont, Tilburg (Netherlands) and Mechelen. (see map below)

-As an option for the October departure, combine this tour with The Best Damn Farmhouse Ale Tour of Belgium & France the week preceding this Trappist Tour and have a full two weeks in Beer Paradise!
-For the May departure combine the Ardennes Mountain Beer Tour and the Trappist Tour.
+As an option for the October departure, combine this tour with The Best Damn Farmhouse Ale Tour of Belgium & France the week following this Trappist Tour and have a full two tours in Beer Paradise!
+For the May departure combine the The Best Damn Farmhouse Ale Tour of Belgium & France the week before and the Trappist Tour.

 Plan now to be part of this once-in-a-lifetime tour!